Open Source Project - "Implementation / Testing"

 Remember you are representing yourself, and the University of Toronto.
 Please keep your community interactions professional.

 If your pull request is merged, either you are lucky, you finished early, or you spent effort in getting yourself noticed.
 Therefore, you will automatically get 20% for free.
+However, if we see that you have been unprofessional in your interactions, we may deduct marks.
+Unprofessional behavior includes but is not limited to:

 • Professionalism in the interaction